-Thankfully, both the worldwide preparation for 5G broadband speeds and business optimization of LTE solutions have paved the speedway of the future by expanding the range of available frequencies and increasing the number of carriers.
-But speedy services that let users control thermostats from their phones or track fleet shipments through an app can pay a price in real estate and performance.
-Both M.2 and mPCIe applications are useful and address those issues, depending on how much space one needs and how the cards are utilized within a given industry.
+Thankfully, both the worldwide preparation for 5G broadband speeds and business optimization of LTE solutions have paved the speedway for the future.
+But speedy services that let the mobile workforce connect to corporate video conferencing or companies extending IT resources to new offices and branches can pay a price in real estate and performance.
+Both NGFF-M.2 and mPCIe standards are useful and address those issues, depending on how much space one needs and how the cards are utilized within a given industry.

 As more devices connect people to the world, technology shrinks to save space.
 M.2 emerged in late 2012/early 2013 as it evolved from the Next Generation Form Factor (NGFF) internally mounted computer expansion cards.
-M.2 format cards expanded battery life to between 8-10 hours and left a smaller physical footprint in thinner (Intel-designed) laptops.
+The M.2 standard included several power-saving protocols that contributed to other important measures to extend laptop battery life to between 8-10 hours while leaving a smaller physical footprint in thinner (Intel-designed) laptops.

-Since then, M.2 data cards have become the standard for the majority of consumer-based laptops within the last five years.
-Smaller than the mPCIe, M.2 cards let users take their work on-the-go with smart tablets and razor-thin portable laptops.
+Since then, M.2 data cards have become the standard for the majority of consumer and professional targeted laptops within the last five years.
+Typically smaller than mPCIe, M.2 cards let users take their work on-the-go with smart tablets and razor-thin portable laptops.

-Mini PCIe evolved from the large form factor PCIe in 2002.
-Initially, mPCIe cards internally plugged into the motherboard to save space in laptops, but their applications have become exponentially greater in industrial applications where real estate isn’t as important as it is in laptops.
+Mini PCIe evolved from the large desktop PC form factor PCIe in 2002.
+Initially, mPCIe cards plugged into the motherboard to save space in laptops, but their applications have become exponentially greater in industrial devices, enterprise routers and gateways where real estate isn’t as important as it is in laptops.

 Benefits of mini PCIe include: